tomtyiu/HiveAI/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the  Apache License.
 For more information, see the [LICENSE](LICENSE) file.
 ```